 Communication isn’t a one-way street.
 You don’t just hand your site over to your hosting provider and call it a day.
 You should have a base knowledge of what responsibilities are on you, your hosting provider, or third parties.
 Establish clear guidelines from the beginning of your hosting relationship.
 That way, you’ll avoid the awkward “I thought you did it” exchange if something goes wrong.
 This kind of communication will be key to developing a trusting relationship with your hosting provider, which will lead to more payoff down the road.

 Don’t let fear of site migration hold you and your sites back.
 Your investment in a managed hosting provider should pay off with a reliable site and a support team at the ready, not with excessive downtime and unresponsive customer service representatives.
 As you go forth and look for a new managed hosting provider, keep Pressable in mind.
-We provide 24/7 white-glove support, personalized onboarding, and free, automated site migrations.
+We provide 24/7, white-glove support, personalized onboarding, and free, automated site migrations.
 Plus, we are all about clear, frequent communication.
-Don’t let your site keep causing you headaches.
+Don’t let your host keep causing you headaches.
 It’s time to switch.